jpswalsh/academicons/README.md

 Academicons
 ===========
 Academicons is an icon font for academics.
 It aims to supplement other packages (such as Font Awesome) with icons for academic websites.
-View the full icon set along with instructions for their use at: http://dtnedry.github.io/academicons.
+Go to http://dtnedry.github.io/academicons to view the full icon set along with instructions for their use.

 ##License
 - The Academicons font is licensed under the SIL OFL 1.1: